gracealonge83-coder/qubwatch/docs/PROJECT-OVERVIEW.md

-Absolutely.
-This is the **first real project document** for QubWatch, so we'll make it clear enough that you can use it later when building the app.

-Paste the following into the large editing area:

 # QubWatch

 ## AI-Powered Business Monitoring and Investigation Platform

-QubWatch is a business monitoring and investigation platform designed to help business owners detect unusual transactions, identify potential losses, monitor operational activities, and investigate suspicious patterns.
+QubWatch is a business monitoring and investigation platform designed to help business owners detect unusual transactions, identify potential losses, monitor operational activities and investigate suspicious patterns.

-The platform is designed to give business owners greater visibility and control over what happens in their business, especially when they are away from the business or unable to personally supervise daily operations.
+The platform is designed to give business owners greater visibility and control over what happens in their businesses, especially when they are away from the business or unable to personally supervise daily operations.

 ## 1. The Problem

-Many business owners rely heavily on employees to manage sales, inventory, cash, products, and daily transactions.
+Many business owners rely heavily on employees to manage sales, inventory, cash, products and daily transactions.

-When the owner is absent, sick, travelling, or otherwise unable to supervise the business, losses may occur through:
+When the owner is absent, sick, travelling or otherwise unable to supervise the business, losses may occur through:

 * Unrecorded sales
 * Unauthorized discounts